duniter/duniter4j/README.md

  - shared: common classes

- - core-client: a Client API to access to a uCoin network.
+ - core-client: a Client API to access to a Duniter network.

  - elasticsearch: a tools to index all blockchain and more.

- - web: a web client (HTML + JS + REST service), elasticsearch for data navigation, payement and more !
+ - web: an web/mobile client, for data navigation, payment and more !

 ## Test it

 The elasticsearch component is ready to use !

- - Install Java JRE 7 or more.
+ - Install Java JRE 8 or more.

     - Windows: see [Oracle web site](http://oracle.com/java/index.html)